-3.2.2.1 406 MHz Local Mode
+3.1.2.1 Local Mode

-When the satellite receives 406 MHz beacon signals, the on-board Search and Rescue Processor (SARP) recovers the digital data from the beacon signal, measures the Doppler shift and time-tags the information.
+When the satellite receives distress beacon signals, the on-board Search and Rescue Processor (SARP) recovers the digital data from the beacon signal, measures the Doppler shift and time-tags the information.
 The result of this processing is formatted as digital data, and transferred to the repeater downlink for transmission to any LUT in view.
 The data are also simultaneously stored on the spacecraft for later transmission and ground processing in the global coverage mode.

-In addition to the 406 MHz local mode provided by the 406 MHz SARP instruments, a 406 MHz repeater, on Sarsat satellites only, can also provide a 406 MHz local coverage mode of operation, similar to the 121.5 MHz local mode.
+In addition to the local mode provided by the 406 MHz SARP instruments, a 406 MHz repeater, on Sarsat satellites only, can also provide a local coverage mode of operation.

-3.2.2.2 406 MHz Global Mode
+3.1.2.2 Global Mode